sohsinghian/lunch-go-where/README.md

 - Remove wrong inputs
 - Request for a random choice based on submitted choices

-## Planning and Development Process

-I started off planning the wireframes to have a rough idea of how the app should look like.
-Next, I planned the database table and included primary key and foreign key, and also to determine which values should be unique and not null.

-I started developing the project from the frontend with CSS and skeleton of the body.
-Next, I coded the backend with CRUDs.
-After, I tried to link the backend and frontend with axios.
-I continued on from there and edit the backend and frontend as and when needed.
-Lots of debugging required.

 ### Problem-Solving Strategy

 I console.logged from where the error is to determine where the problem lies in the code and tried to move from there by debugging the codes.